-Contemporary Works in Translation: A Multilingual Anthology (Vol. 1)
+Contemporary Works in Translation: A Multilingual Anthology (Vol. 1) — Print

 A collection of poetry and prose with side-by-side translations into English from the German, Swedish, Arabic, Hebrew, Croatian, Spanish, French and Portuguese languages.
+Print edition.
+You can find the digital edition here.

 Featuring Work from the Following Authors: